Inria-Empenn/narps_open_pipelines/README.md

 There are aslo included as a datalad subdataset in `data/neurovault`.

-Each teams results is kept in the `neurovault_downloads` in folder organized using the pattern:
+Each teams results is kept in the `orig` in folder organized using the pattern:

 ```
 neurovaultCollectionNumber_teamID